 Contact an Experienced VCF Attorney to Obtain the Compensation You Deserve

 If you filed a 9/11 Workers’ Compensation claim, you may still be entitled to receive a monetary award from the September 11th Victim Compensation Fund if you’re an eligible responder or survivor.
 However, the VCF claims filing process can be frustrating, confusing, and overwhelming — it’s best to have an attorney on your side who has the knowledge and experience to help you obtain the compensation you deserve.
 The Dearie Law Firm, P.C. has been representing the 9/11 community for their VCF claims for over a decade.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.